 Erin Moore, Technician

 Erin was born in New York, but grew up in the Sunshine State with her family by her side.
 She kindled her love of animals early on and received her Certified Veterinary Assistant, Level 1 certification from Tarpon Springs High School.
 Erin enjoys rescuing geriatric dogs and giving them a good home for their last few years.
-She currently has a mini poodle named Taffetta, Molly the maltese, Minion the cat, and a cockatiel named Zazu.
+She currently has Molly the maltese, Minion the cat, two baby tortoises, and a cockatiel named Zazu.
 She is an avid sports fan; you can find her at all the home games for the Dunedin Blue Jays or watching the Indianapolis Colts on TV.
 She also loves to visit the Orlando theme parks.

 Ashley McPeck, Head Kennel Technician